Should You Take Creatine Before or After Workout?

 Can You Consider Creatine a Pre-Workout?

-You can take creatine as a pre-workout supplement however, it may not work the same as your traditional pre-workout.
-While creatine helps to provide energy to your muscles to fuel performance improvements, this comes from consistent intake of creatine to keep those levels high while pre-workout helps you to feel more alert and focused during exercise.
+While creatine helps to provide energy to your muscles to fuel performance improvements, the main benefit comes from consistent intake of creatine to keep those levels high while pre-workout helps you to feel more alert and focused during exercise.

 If you already take creatine consistently, there’s no need to move it to before your workout routine as the differences will be nil to none.
 However, if you move creatine to post-workout and opt to add in a pre-workout supplement, you may notice even greater improvements in energy during your next gym sesh.